Domains

 Do I need a lawyer to handle a domain dispute?

-While you can file complaints yourself, a specialist advisor or attorney improves your chances of success, especially in more complex or contested cases.
+While you can file a domain name complaint yourself, a specialist advisor or attorney in this field will improve your chances of success immeasurably.
+This is especially so in more complex or contested cases.

 Can I prevent future disputes?

-Registering your trade marks and securing key domain names in advance is the best prevention.
+Registering your trade marks and domain names in advance is the best prevention.
 Ongoing monitoring also helps catch problems early.

 What if the domain is being used overseas?